RunestoneInteractive/thinkcspy/_sources/ProblemSets/LocalPythonWindows.rst

 Install a code editor
 *********************

-First, we'll install Visual Studio Code, a general-purpose code editor that features a Python debugger.
-The steps to do this are:
+First, we'll install Visual Studio Code, a general-purpose code editor.
+There are lots of great code editors out there, but we'll use Visual Studio Code in large part due to its nice Python extension, which includes a very useful debugger.

+To install Visual Studio Code:

 1. Go to `Visual Studio Code`_ and select the Windows platform to download (it should automatically feature *Download for Windows* and you can click that green button to download, otherwise select "installer" next to Windows after clicking the green dropdown arrow).
 #.
 Double click the downloaded file and follow the installer instructions (the default selections are fine).